Role of the membrane for mechanosensing by tethered channels

 \paragraph{Calculation of membrane energy.--}We consider a radially symmetric channel that is placed on the centerline of a cylindrical system with radial coordinate $r$ (Fig.~\ref{fig_channel_model}).
 A constant vertical force $F$ is exerted on the channel, with signs chosen such that $F>0$ is directed upwards.
 The channel radius is denoted by $b$; typically $b \simeq 3\,\nm$.
 A conical channel shape is characterized by the angle $\alpha$, with signs chosen such that $\alpha >0$ corresponds to a channel with small side pointing upwards.
 The channel is surrounded by a fluid lipid bilayer.
 The height of the center of the bilayer above a reference plane is denoted by $h(r)$, with $h(0)$ being the height at the channel center.
 The bilayer thickness is denoted by $2\ell(r)$.
 Hydrophobic properties of the channel can force the membrane leaflets to splay, leading to a perturbation of the equilibrium leaflet thickness $u(r)\equiv \ell-\ell_{\rm{eq}}$.
 Typically, $\ell_{\rm{eq}} \simeq 1.75\,\nm$~\cite{rawicz2000effect}.
 The linearized membrane deformation energy is~\cite{huang1986deformation,Suppl_mat}

 where the surface integral extends over the entire reference plane outside the channel.
 Neglecting shear forces between the leaflets, we assume that the bending modulus $\kappab$ is the same for thickness perturbations $u$ and height perturbations $h$.
 Typically, $\kappab \simeq 25\,\kT$~\cite{rawicz2000effect}.
 Changes of membrane thickness are penalized by the term $\sim \kappaa u^2$, where $\kappaa \simeq 40\,\kT/\nm^2$~\cite{rawicz2000effect,huang1986deformation}.
 Tension $\gamma$ maintains constant area of both leaflets.
 For eukaryotes, tension is usually low, $\gamma \simeq 10^{-3}\,\kT/\nm^2$~\cite{dai1999membrane}, and large amounts of excess area are believed to lead to constant tension~\cite{raucher1999characteristics}.
 Therefore, in line with previous research~\cite{derenyi2002formation}, we assume that the force $F$ does not appreciably affect membrane tension.
-Elastic membrane support and the effect on tension are studied in the supplement~\cite{Suppl_mat}.
 A large natural scale for tension can be fixed by combining the bending modulus and channel radius as $\gamma_S\equiv\kappab/b^2$; typically $\gamma_S\simeq2.7\,\kT/\nm^2\gg \gamma$.